U.S. Economic Indicators

-Various portions of the U.S. Yield Curve have been showing intermittent or prolonged inversions.
-Below is the spread between 10-Year Treasury Constant Maturity and the 3-Month Treasury Constant Maturity from 1982 through the August 9, 2019 value, currently showing a value of -.26: (10-Year Treasury Yield (FRED DGS10) of 1.74% , 3-Month Treasury Yield (FRED DGS3MO) of 2.00%):
+The U.S. Yield Curve (one proxy seen below) while positive, is (all things considered) relatively low when viewed from a long-term perspective.
+Below is the spread between the 10-Year Treasury Constant Maturity and the 3-Month Treasury Constant Maturity from 1982 through the August 13, 2021 value, showing a value of 1.23% (10-Year Treasury Yield (FRED DGS10) of 1.36% as of August 12, 3-Month Treasury Yield (FRED DGS3MO) of .06% as of August 12):

 As mentioned previously, many other indicators discussed on this site indicate economic weakness or economic contraction, if not outright (gravely) problematical economic conditions.

 The Special Note summarizes my overall thoughts about our economic situation

 SPX at 4468.00 as this post is written